netheril96/StaticJSON/README.md

 If you need occasional escape from the rigidity of C++'s static type system, but do not want complete dynamism, you can still find the middle ground in `StaticJSON`.

 * You can embed a `staticjson::Document` (alias of `rapidjson::Document`) in your class/struct, which allows static typing for some class members and dynamic typing for others.
-Note `Document` is already nullable so do not use a pointer to `Document`.
+Note `Document` is already nullable so do not use a smart pointer to `Document`.
 * You can convert a `Document` or `Value` to and from a C++ type registered in `StaticJSON`.
 The functions are aptly named `from_json_value`, `from_json_document`, `to_json_value`, `to_json_document`.

-To enable support for dynamic typing, you need to include `<staticjson/document.hpp>`.
-It is in a separate header to avoid namespace pollution when not needed.
+## Export as JSON Schema

+Function `export_json_schema` allows you to export the validation rules used by `StaticJSON` as JSON schema.
+It can then be used in other languages to do the similar validation.
+Note the two rules are only approximate match, because certain rules cannot be expressed in JSON schema yet, and because some languages have different treatments of numbers from C++.

 ## Misc